open-ephys/miniscope-docs/source/ucla-miniscope-v4/user/assembly/index.rst

 .. image:: /_static/images/v4_assembly/outline.jpg
   :scale: 30%
+  :align: center

-This assembly guide is specific to the UCLA Miniscope V4.4 supplied by the Open Ephys Store and is provided on an "as-is" basis, you are always responsible for your own decisions regarding experiments.
+This assembly guide is specific to the UCLA Miniscope V4.4 supplied by the Open Ephys Store and is provided on an "as-is" basis, you are always responsible for your own decisions regarding assembly and experiments.

 ******************************************
 Necessary Equipment for Miniscope Assembly